megalus/stela/docs/index.md

   [Dynaconf](https://github.com/dynaconf/dynaconf) and [Plaster](https://github.com/Pylons/plaster) were the main
   inspirations for this project until version 5.x
-* [Pydantic](https://github.com/pydantic/pydantic) - A very powerful solution for data validation, they provide a [Settings Management](https://docs.pydantic.dev/usage/settings/) tool, which is an exceptional solution too.
+* [Pydantic](https://github.com/pydantic/pydantic) - A very powerful solution for data validation, they provide a [Settings Management](https://docs.pydantic.dev/usage/settings/) tool, which is an good solution for that environment.

 ### Why use Stela?